kjhealy/us_elections_2020_csv/README.md

 ## Columns

 - `race`: President, Senate, House, Governor
-- `id`: 0 for all states (Presidential and Senate races); five-digit county FIPS code for counties (Presidential and Senate Races); or four-digit State FIPS + House District for House races.
+- `id`: Variable length character.
+Codes are: "0" for all states (Presidential and Senate races), identify states using `fips_char` instead; five-digit county FIPS code for counties (Presidential and Senate Races);
+*ten*-digit FIPS location code for township or similar location (first five characters are county FIPS); or (for House races only) a four-digit code with two-digit State FIPS + two-digit House District.
 Note zero padding.
 This column should be parsed as character, not numeric.
 - `fips_char`: Two digit state FIPS code.
 Note zero padding.
 This column should be parsed as character, not numeric.
 - `fips5`: Five digit FIPS code identifying the county the place is in.
 Note zero padding.
 This column should be parsed as character, not numeric.
 - `place`: State name, or place name.
 House races are reported by District and have NA for place names.
-Presidential, Senate, and Governor results are reported by township or similar location.
-Place is not county!
-To get true county-level results for these races you will have to aggregate vote counts in the rows by `fips5`.
+In some states (for example, Vermont), the Presidential, Senate, and Governor results are reported by township or similar location, not county.
+Thus, (a) place is not county and (b) if you filter out rows where `id` = 0 (i.e., whole states), the rows you are left with are still are not unique counties  To get true county-level results for these races you will have to aggregate vote counts in the rows by `fips5`.
 - `fname`: Candidate first name
 - `lname`: Candidate last name